pablobernabeu/website-files/content/home/data-is-present.md

   label = "Details"
 +++

-This project offers free activities to learn and practise reproducible data presentation.
+This project offered free activities to learn and practise reproducible data presentation.